vincentandreas/vincentandreas.github.io/index.md

 ## Point Of Sales (POS) Application based on Node.js and Flutter

 A few months ago, we were making apps for stock inventory and record the purchase.
-The client needed mobile apps based.
+The client needed mobile apps to be used by the cashier, and stock keeper in the store.

 We develop some feature, such as: